 The rotator cuff is a group of tendons and muscles that covers the top of the upper arm bone, helping to hold the shoulder joint together.
 The structure allows the arm to rotate in the joint so you can throw a ball, pick an apple, or give someone a high five.

-Some rotator cuff injuries are caused by a single traumatic event, such as falling down on an outstretched arm.
+Some rotator cuff injuries are caused by a single, traumatic event, such as falling on an outstretched arm.
 Other times, rotator cuff damage occurs over months or years through sports and similar activities that involve overhead arm motions.

 Rotator cuff injuries are sometimes associated with age.
-Individuals over 40, especially athletes and those who regularly do work and heavy lifting overhead, may have limited blood supply to their shoulder or develop bone spurs that rub and weaken the rotator cuff.
+Individuals over 40, especially athletes and those who regularly do heavy lifting above the head, may have limited blood supply to their shoulders or develop bone spurs that rub and weaken the rotator cuff.

 Signs you may have a mild or severe rotator cuff injury include:

 If you have any of the symptoms listed above, you may have a rotator cuff injury or you may be suffering from a different shoulder condition.
 A shoulder doctor will be able to assess your shoulder and provide a precise diagnosis as well as treatment options available to you, including the latest in nonsurgical care and minimally invasive procedures.

 Our shoulder expert at Litchfield Hills Orthopedic Associates is dedicated to helping you repair and heal any shoulder damage you may be suffering from.
 To consult our expert, please call (860) 352-0667 or request an appointment online.